jadecobra/python_tdd_exercises/source/how_to/calculator.rst

             x+y
         )

-  and it is still green

-* then add a function to remove the duplication of the calls to `random.randint`_ with the same values
+* I add a function to remove the duplication of the calls to `random.randint`_ with the same values

   .. code-block:: python